-DD Form 2807-2, "Accessions Medical Prescreen Report;" DD Form 2808, "Report of Medical Examination;" and the supplemental health documents referred to in Paragraph 2.3.d. of this volume have been assigned Office of Management and Budget control number 0704-0413 in accordance with the procedures in Volume 2 of DoD Manual 8910.01.
-The expiration date of this information collection is listed on the DoD Information Collections System at https://apps.sp.pentagon.mil/sites/dodiic/Pages/default.aspx.
+DD Form 2807-2, "Accessions Medical History Report"; DD Form 2808, "Report of Medical Examination"; or equivalent electronic templates and the supplemental health documents referred to in Paragraph 2.4.d.(2) of this volume have been assigned Office of Management and Budget control number 0704-0413 in accordance with the procedures in Volume 2 of DoD Manual 8910.01.
+The expiration date of this information collection is listed on the DoD Information Collections System at https://reginfo.gov/public.

 1.4.
-SUMMARY OF CHANGE 1.
+SUMMARY OF CHANGE 5.